-It is believed that employees who are not members of the Government Medical Aid Scheme (GEMS) are being discriminated against.
+NATU members say that employees who are not members of the Government Medical Aid Scheme (GEMS) are the targets of discrimination.

-The public service and admin department said they had liaised with several of the unions representing government officials which would see new. generous medical scheme subsidies being offered.
+The public service and admin department said they had liaised with several of the unions representing government officials.
+Their proposals would see new, generous medical scheme subsidies.
 This has resulted in the National Teachers Union (NATU) lodging a complaint against the CCMA.

-The Union is challenging the Commission for Conciliation, Meditation and Arbitration, claiming that the subsidy which is allocated to employees in the open medical scheme category, an amount of R1 014, is less than what GEMS employees are getting.
+The Union has gone to the Commission for Conciliation, Meditation and Arbitration.
+NATU claims that the subsidy is less than what GEMS employees are getting.
+The subsidy allocated to employees in the open medical scheme category is R1 014,

 Employees on GEMS get R3 545 every month.
-The recently announced subsidy for the Government Employees’ Medical Scheme (GEMS) is looked upon as a worthwhile exercise because it is expected to drive up the scheme’s membership figures.
+The subsidy for GEMS seems to be a worthwhile exercise.
+That is because it is likely to drive up the scheme’s membership figures.

 NATU – Dissatisfaction all-round with GEMS

 So NATU, together with Allied Workers Union and the National Union of Public Service are going the legal route.
 That is because they want to ‘restore the integrity of their members’, whether they are GEMS members or not.

 Allen Thompson, deputy president of NATU, also said that many members had complained.
 They said they were not happy with the services they receive from GEMS.